DODMERB / General Questions about Service Academy Admissions

 Can Service Academy Coach assist in the DODMERB applications cycle?

-- Through our own experiences and relationships with DODMERB Consultants, a privately held DODMERB authority and consultation service, we can assist candidates and their parents navigate the complex and cumbersome medical examinations and review process even before the records are submitted so as to prevent any unnecessary disqualifications or waivers.
+- Through our own experiences, we can assist candidates and their parents navigate the complex and cumbersome medical examinations and review process even before the records are submitted so as to prevent any unnecessary disqualifications or waivers.

 My son/daughter has been deemed to be disqualified for admissions by DODMERB, now what do I do?

 - Unfortunately that happens regularly (approximately 20% of each Service Academy's entering class must obtain waivers) and the candidate will generally have to go through the disqualification waiver or remediation process.
 It is imperative that correct documentation and favorable statements and records are provided to the medical authority.
 Take caution that extraneous and questionable materials should not be submitted.
-If you need help in this process, please contact us or DODMERB Consultants.
+If you need help in this process, please contact us.

 When should you apply for admissions to the Service Academies?